wjbetech/OSRS-Bestiary-API-Demo/README.md

+# OSRS Bestiary API (JS & Python)

+Just a quickly cobbled together website that allows some extremely limited pulling of data on monsters in the game OSRS.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.